bevyengine/bevy-website/content/news/2022-07-29-bevy-0.8/index.md

 This release cycle, there were two major changes to the Bevy Org:

 1. All existing developers with "delegated merge rights" (`@mockersf` and `@alice-i-cecile`) now have the title "maintainer".
 2. Rob Swain (`@superdump`) is now a maintainer.
 You will probably recognize them from their work on Bevy's renderer.
-They've been a veritable force of nature, driving forward clustered forward rendering, directional and point light shadows, visibility / frustum culling, alpha blending, compressed gpu textures, and more.
+They've been a veritable force of nature, driving forward clustered forward rendering, directional and point light shadows, visibility / frustum culling, alpha blending, compressed GPU textures, and more.
 Rob has demonstrated deep understanding of rendering algorithms, Bevy internals, and Bevy project direction.
 I'm certainly looking forward to what they build next!

 Being a "maintainer" now works like this: